SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Implementation

-\tightsection{Implementation} We implemented \name's predictor and L4S queue selector in 1500 lines of code in Python using PyTorch~\cite{pytorch} and Lightning~\cite{Falcon_PyTorch_Lightning_2019}.
-We use an existing NS-3 implementation of L4S~\cite{ns3_l4s} with some modifications.
-The L4S applications within NS-3 were implemented in 500 lines of code in C++.
+We implemented \name's predictor and L4S queue selector in 1500 lines of Python code using PyTorch~\cite{pytorch} and Lightning~\cite{Falcon_PyTorch_Lightning_2019}.
+We build on an existing NS-3 official implementation of L4S~\cite{ns3_l4s}.
+The L4S applications within NS-3 were implemented in 500 lines C++ code.

 For training and inference we use a single TITAN RTX 3080 with 10 GB memory with a peak memory utilization of 2GB.
 This is {\em much cheaper and less powerful} compared to GPUs used to train Transformers today.
 For comparison, LLMs today use multiple H100 GPUs for training, and even a single H100 GPU has $10-12\times$ higher memory and has $>100\times$ higher price than what we use to run \name.